Private Service, Obstetric and Gynaecology

 Sling procedures are common surgical operations to stop stress incontinence.… More

-If the uterus (womb) or bladder slips out of position, this is referred to as a prolapse.… More
+If the uterus, bladder, vagina or bowel slips out of position, this is referred to as a prolapse.… More

 A hysterectomy is an operation to remove your uterus (womb).… More